-Goodwill represents the excess of consideration transferred in the business combination, occurring in 2005, over the fair value of net tangible and identifiable intangible assets acquired.
+Goodwill represents the excess of consideration transferred in business combinations over the fair value of net tangible and identifiable intangible assets acquired.
 Goodwill is not amortized but is reviewed for potential impairment on an annual basis, or when events or circumstances indicate a potential impairment.
-The annual impairment test is performed in the second semester.
+The annual impairment test is performed as of October 31st.
 A reporting unit, as defined under applicable accounting guidance, is a business segment or one level below a business segment.
+The reporting unit for purposes of evaluation of Goodwill is the net assets and reported operations derived from the client relationship officers and their book of business that has been retained since their acquisition in 2005.